Terry Fenwick: Managerial career

 Since his managerial days in England, Fenwick has spent a considerable amount of time in Trinidad and Tobago, where he has enjoyed a great degree of managerial success – winning the country's professional football league on four occasions (2002, 2003, 2007 and 2008).
 After securing a place in the Caribbean Champions League for Central, Fenwick signed for Visé in the Belgian Second Division.
 However, in October 2014, the club was declared bankrupt.

 On 19 December 2019, Fenwick was appointed as the head coach of the Trinidad and Tobago national team on a two-year contract commencing on 1 January 2020.
 Due to the COVID-19 pandemic, he did not take charge of his first match until 31 January 2021, in a 7–0 loss to the United States, equalling the biggest defeat in Trinidad and Tobago's history.
 Despite being favoured to qualify out of their first round group, Trinidad and Tobago had eight points from four matches, finishing one point behind Saint Kitts and Nevis.
 On 11 June, Fenwick had his contract "terminated" by the Trinidad and Tobago Football Association.

 Personal life

 Fenwick received a four-month prison sentence in September 1991 after being convicted of drink-driving.
 He served two months of his sentence.

-Fenwick married Reyna Kowlessar, a Trinidadian lawyer, in January 2014.
+Fenwick was close friends with the actor Tony Selby.
+He has said he was his most famous friend outside of football.